The phrase quick and dirty means doing something fast, but the overall result may not be the best quality since it was done so quickly.

 “‘I’m what they would call a dirty cook.’
 The witness was very grave, but the court roared.
 ‘Oh!
 I see,’ said Mr. O’dwyer, ‘you are ‘quick and dirty.’ “

-Another example, this one four years earlier and also from The Riverine Herald newspaper, July 1893:
+Another example, this one coming four years earlier and also from The Riverine Herald newspaper, July 1893:

 “Now then, Bill, cuss yer, sling that ere tar about, quick and dirty, and don’t let the flies got on yer,’ and so on.”